tony-josi/aes/readme.md

 The Advanced Encryption Standard (AES), also known by its original name Rijndael is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST).

+This implementation currently supports Electronic codebook mode with support for 128/192/256 bit keys.

 ### High-level description of the algorithm
 1. `KeyExpansion` – round keys are derived from the cipher key using the AES key schedule.
 AES requires a separate 128-bit round key block for each round plus one more.